Martin Pinehas

 Martin Kambulu Pinehas is a Namibian military officer who is serving as the Chief of the Defence Force, he previously served as commander of the Namibian Air Force.
-He was appointed the commander of the Air wing of the Namibian Defence Force in 2000.
+He was appointed the commander of the Air Wing of the Namibian Defence Force in 2000.
 He has over 3700 flight hours of experience, including 700 as an instructor.

 Military career

+PLAN

+Pinehas joined SWAPO's armed wing, the People's Liberation Army of Namibia, in 1980 and was deployed to the Cadet Military Academy in Cuba which he completed in 1981 and was appointed deputy commander there.
+Between 1982 and 1983 he was serving at the PLAN Headquarters in Lubango, Angola.
+He was then sent for jet flying training in Libya between 1984 and 1989.